 We have discussed earlier on how private citizens can cash in their Goldcoin into Silvercoins to finance their own business and operations, still there might be instances where this financial relief might not be sufficient to maintain and expand economic activity.

-In all these cases then access to additional credit could also be performed by algorithms of the BCS capable of issuing personal silvercoin credit with a certain plafond and interest rates as function of your credit score which boils down to an underfunded/overfunded calculation based against your blockchain file statistics.
+In all these cases then access to additional credit combined with maturing interests on Silvercoin accounts could also be performed by algorithms of the LC as a function of your credit score which boils down to an underfunded/overfunded calculation based against your blockchain file statistics.

 Companies also need funding to finance their operations, they also have a certain credit score a measurable function of their operations, how many people they employ, how many goods and services they produce and at which operative margin.

-Even in this currency system dominated by algorithmic credit, nothing forbids a private entity (bank) from lending its silvercoin reserves to debtors with an interest rate attached to it.
+Even in this currency system dominated by algorithmic credit, nothing forbids a private entity or bank from lending its silvercoin reserves to debtors with an interest rate attached to it.

 Should this private entity have the power of fractional reserve currency multiplication?